For questions not answered here, please see our fellowship FAQ.

 Applicants interested in the fellowship must first be approved by NUS.
 For more information about the position and the process, please contact Brenda Lim at email@example.com

-The Stanford-Taiwan Social Science fellow (STSS fellow) is sponsored by the Ministry of Science and Technology (MOST), Taiwan.
-Leading Taiwanese scholars in the behavioral and social sciences who wish to spend a year at CASBS can apply for the fellowship.
+The Stanford-Taiwan Social Science fellow (STSS fellow) is sponsored by the National Science and Technology Council (NSTC), Taiwan.
+Leading Taiwanese scholars in the behavioral and social sciences who devote to spend a fellowship year at CASBS are encouraged to apply for the fellowship.

 Applications must first be approved by the fellowship’s agency: Science and Technology Policy Research and Information Center (STPI) of the National Applied Research Laboratories of Taiwan (NARLabs).
 For more information about the fellowship and the process, please contact STPI at firstname.lastname@example.org or visit STSS program website.